Fixitdaz/tetra-sds/README.md

 locations = sorted(locations, reverse=False, key=lambda k: k['time']['epoc'])
 ```

-Do what you wish with this data, such as create a list of lat,lon tuples or converting into a geojson.
+Do what you wish with this data, such as create a list of lat,lon tuples or convert it into a geojson.

 ```python